 The scale and risk inherent in the government's ambitious plan to transfer its entire £16bn IT ecosystem into the cloud can be revealed today with the publication of reports that detail the full extent of the challenges.

-Datatec boss Jens Montanana's buy-and-buildnetwork security and BPM software business Coreroplans to carry out a reverse takeover of Massachusetts-based security solutions developer Top Layer Networks for $15.3m (£9.4m).
-The purchase price takes the form of $6.3m through the issue of 9.03 mill
+Datatec boss Jens Montanana's buy-and-build network security and BPM software business Corer plans to carry out a reverse takeover of Massachusetts-based security solutions developer Top Layer Networks for $15.3m (£9.4m).

 Computer Weekly has obtained the documents that set out plans for the ambitious plan to put government IT into the cloud - download all the reports here.